Has Angela Merkel lived up to her 'climate chancellor' aspirations? | DW | 23.07.2021

 Overall, Jacob says that Merkel has herself admitted that what she has achieved isn't enough.
 "I believe that she wanted to do much more than she was actually able to," says Jacob.

-The climate scientist also points out that Merkel "laid a lot of important foundations for climate protection, but the bottom line is that she did not fulfil those aspirations."
+The climate scientist also points out that Merkel "laid a lot of important foundations for climate protection, but the bottom line is that she did not fulfill those aspirations."